bsc-s2/pykit/zktx/README.md

 An zk based `KeyValue` implementation.
 It provides 4 API `get`, `set`, `create` and `delete` to operate a zk-node.

+Note: If `zkclient._zkconf` has acl, znode's acl would set automatically when created.

 **arguments**:

 -   `zkclient`: